wp-plugins/rss-import/readme.txt

 = Translations =
 The plugin comes with various translations, please refer to the [WordPress Codex](http://codex.wordpress.org/Installing_WordPress_in_Your_Language "Installing WordPress in Your Language") for more information about activating the translation.
 If you want to help to translate the plugin to your language, please have a look at the sitemap.pot file which contains all defintions and may be used with a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) (Windows).

-== Frequently Asked Questions ==
-= Where can I get more information? =
-Please visit [the official website](http://bueltge.de/wp-rss-import-plugin/55/ "RSSImport") for the latest information on this plugin.

-= Changelog? =
-Please visit [the official website](http://bueltge.de/wp-rss-import-plugin/55/#historie "RSSImport Changelog") for the latest information on this plugin.

-= I love this plugin!
-How can I show the developer how much I appreciate his work? = Please visit [the official website](http://bueltge.de/wp-rss-import-plugin/55/ "RSSImport") and let him know your care or see the [wishlist](http://bueltge.de/wunschliste/ "Wishlist") of the author.

-== Make more with the plugin ==
-Please visit [RSSImportTwo](http://bueltge.de/wp-rssimporttwo-plugin/165/ "RSSImportTwo") for more features and tutorial to import with more HTML.
-It give it a tutorial and a plugin.